sundeepbassi/supershop_v1/README.md

 this video is important for databases E-Commerce Application Types  E-Commerce Application Types  Applying what we know

+Which e-commerce application types apply to this online business?

+- Business to Customer.

+- Sells Dog Products.

+- There is a single method of payment.

+With the e-commerce applications in mind, what kind of features might be included within the business model?

+- A contact us form.

+- A good authentication system.

+- High quality images.

+- Easy payment gateway system.

+- Search and filter functionality.

+- Clear Product Descriptions.

+- Shopping cart and payment system.

+- A ratings or reviews system.

+- Testimonials

+What tables of data would your database need, and what data might be included in these tables?

 fsc_users app model structure (UserProfile)

 fsc_contact app model structure (Contact)